 The verb dar is also used to deal with abstract ideas of giving.
 For example, just as in English we can say something like "you give me a headache," a Spanish speakers would say me das dolor de cabeza.
 Spanish extends the use of dar even more, though, to express ideas for which English instead uses verbs such as "to produce," "to yield," or "to bear."

-The kilo yields one thousand six hundred fifty.
+The kilo yields one thousand six hundred fifty and we weigh it.

 In fact, the list of uses of dar is quite extensive.
 You can learn many here and maybe try to find examples in our videos.
 We'll focus now on the use of dar in idiomatic expressions, where the meaning of dar (to give) is completely transformed into something very different.
 For example, dar is used to express that something happens:

 I don't know, it happened that way.

 Caption 24, Yago - 9 RecuperaciónPlay Caption

 There is also the expression darse cuenta (to realize):

 Mirala bien y te das cuenta que es una minita.